Neural CRNs: A Natural Implementation of Learning in Chemical Reaction Networks

 \subsubsection{Linearly separable classes}

-We use the \textit{Linear Classifier Neural CRN} (LC-NCRN) circuit for modeling binary classification tasks with linearly separable classes.
-This circuit is constructed using the dynamics function: At the end of the feedforward phase, the circuit's output coincides with that of a scaled perceptron: $\hat{y}^{\mathrm{lincls}} = T(\theta \odot \bs x + \beta)$, confirming its linear nature.
-We validate this circuit using the Linear2D dataset.
+We construct the \textit{Linear Classifier Neural CRN} (LC-NCRN) circuit for modeling binary classification tasks with linearly separable classes.
+This circuit is assembled using $f_\theta^{\mathrm{lincls}}$ as the dynamics function.
+At the end of the feedforward phase, the circuit output coincides with that of a perceptron output scaled by a factor $T$: $\hat{y}^{\mathrm{lincls}} = T(\theta \odot \bs x + \beta)$, confirming its linear nature.
+We validated this circuit using the Linear2D dataset.